Ranzo/Ranzo/README.md

 ### Hi.
 I`m Ivan 🤘

 I like working with servers.
-Being a sysadmin and devopser is my way of the samurai
+Being a sysadmin and devops engineer is my way of the samurai

 #### 📩 You can find me at